alejandra-badia/ecommerce-marketing-bi-engine/README.md

 Google Ads, Meta, and TikTok all recorded lower ROAS during the scaling period.

 **4. Profit remaining after COGS and advertising declined sharply.**
-Gross Profit After Ad Spend fell from approximately $416K to $44K (−89%), while its share of Net Sales declined from 45.20% to 3.89%.
+Marketing Profit (Gross Profit After Ad Spend) fell from approximately $416K to $44K (−89%), while its share of Net Sales declined from 45.20% to 3.89%.
 Although this measure remained positive during the scaling period, substantially less profit remained after order-related costs and advertising.

 **5. Traffic and Add-to-Cart volume increased, but this did not translate into proportional efficiency gains.**
 Traffic and Add-to-Cart (ATC) volume increased during the scaling period, but ATC activity did not grow proportionally to sessions.
 As a result, the overall ATC rate remained relatively unchanged, with TikTok showing a slight decline.
 Higher traffic volume therefore did not translate into a meaningful improvement in the rate of shopping-cart engagement.